ombulabs/blog/_posts/2019-02-20-refactoring-state-pattern.markdown

 There are a few gems that can help us with this job, but I recommend the [AASM gem](https://github.com/aasm/aasm) because it's easy to understand and implement, we just need to include the gem in our model and start to set our states:

-Back to Ombushop's code, using the assm we can refactor the `Order` model like this:
+Back to Ombushop's code, using the aasm we can refactor the `Order` model like this:

 ```ruby
 class Order < ApplicationRecord